 Venture outside and there is a definite air of sophistication to Ruthin.
 The timber framed houses bulge with delicatessen, gift emporia and jewelry galleries.
-This town is fast developing a name in the arts world; a £4 million new centre opened in mid 2008.
+This town also has a name in the arts world, thanks to its £4 million craft centre.

 - The beautifully designed rooms have fabulous power showers and fast-fill baths

 - There's art everywhere and you'll always find something new to discover

 - Ruthin is a magical town with much to explore

 - There are lots of facilities that you wouldn't expect in a small hotel, including a bijou cinema, a library, a sauna, a fitness room, a bar and a great restaurant

 - Sister property to the lovely manorhaus Llangollen

 - The house is set right on one of the town’s busy roads